Ash Vale Circular via North Downs Way walk

 Leave the canal at the next bridge and take Ash Hill Road (B3411) to your left for 180 metres, over the canal at Ash Wharf and across a roundabout (on your left are Wharf Road and Budgens supermarket).
 Immediately after the former Standard of England pub on the left, you enter a recreation ground.
 Cross the recreation ground half left to climb a grass bank diagonally opposite after 120 metres and go through a metal barrier on your left, then take the path to your right, through another metal barrier.
 Pass to the left of tennis courts, then a wire fenced enclosure.
 Keep left at the next path junction after 250 metres and stay on this ascending path for another 150 metres until you reach a path crossroads (there are three low level plastic signs on your right, marking underground cabling). (!)
 Turn right and follow the main path downhill all the way to the A323.
 It veers left to reach a junction of some seven unmarked paths after 300 metres (2). (!)
 Make a mental note of this junction, as if you are unable to enter the Ash Ranges, later in the day you will be descending the path which is immediately to your left and taking the level path which is to your right.
 For now, you continue ahead, passing an indistinct path, a house, then a clearer path, all on your right.
 Stay on your path as it narrows and drops to the right with houses on your left to reach a small car park after 330 metres.
 Continue ahead to come out at the junction of Nightingale Road and the A323 in 80 metres (Indian restaurant on your left).

 Cross the main road with the Lion Brewery pub and garden visible to your right.
 Take a stile in to a recreation ground and continue along the left hand side for 130 metres to cross a small bridge with white railings.
-Now turn right with a wire fence and scout hut on your left for 80 metres, making for a gap ahead.
+Now turn right with a wire fence and scout hut (now used as a nursery school) on your left for 80 metres, making for a gap ahead.

 If Starting the walk at Ash station : Leave the train on platform 2 and cross the line by the level crossing, on to the A323 (Church Road).
-After 40 metres turn right on to a path marked by a green ‘public footpath’ sign, crossing a stone bridge with wooden railings in 20 metres.
+After 40 metres, after a new property called White Rose, turn right on to a path marked by a green ‘public footpath’ sign, crossing a stone bridge with wooden railings in 20 metres.
 Initially you have a green wire fence on your left, later the path is enclosed by residential hedges on both sides.
 This comes out after 400 metres on Harper’s Road (3), where you turn right.

 Turn left for 170 metres, then take a signposted public footpath set back from the road on the right opposite a farm gate.
 The path through a gate and traverses a small copse between fields for 280 metres.
 You emerge in the open field, and continue to follow the right hand boundary.
 The official path crosses a wooden bridge to the right then turns left through more trees, but it is easier to follow the field boundary, making for the woods ahead.
 You enter the woods after 370 metres, then immediately follow the path round to the left, following the edge of the wood, then to the right and uphill.
 After 120 metres turn right on White Lane, which you follow to the junction with the A31 (Hog’s Back) in 150 metres.